stigrs/chemapps/CONTRIBUTING.md

 ### Suggesting enhancements

-Suggest your change and start writing code in accordance with the coding style guide if you get positive feedback from the main developer @stigrs.
-**Never commit any changes to the master or the release branches!** Instead, do this:
+Suggest your change and start writing code in accordance with the coding style guide if you get positive feedback from the main developer [Stig Rune Sellevag](@stigrs). **Never commit any changes to the master or the release branches!** Instead, do this:
 1. Create a fork
 2. Clone the fork
 3. Create a feature branch